WPCloudDeploy Documentation

 In WPCloudDeploy version 5.3 and later you can activate PHP 8.2 for your client sites.
 This should be considered beta support since many components in the WP ecosystem are nowhere near ready for PHP 8.2.

 WPCD itself will not be certified to run under PHP 8.2 until WordPress officially supports it along with the PHP API libraries for the various Cloud Server Providers.
-For now, consider running WPCD with PHP 8.2 as beta.
+For now, consider running WPCD under PHP 8.2 as beta.
+At the bottom of this article is a grid showing the official status of PHP 8.2 for WordPress.

 PHP 8.3